willianathompson/osticket-Post-Install-Config/README.md

 </p>
 <p>
 Ticketing categories and departments were successfully set up to streamline ticket management.
-New departments (e.g., Sales, IT Support, Billing) were created under Admin Panel > Manage > Departments, and ticket categories with custom fields were configured in Manage > Ticket Forms to ensure proper routing.
+New departments (e.g., Sales, IT Support, Billing) were created under Admin Panel > Manage > Departments, and ticket categories with custom fields were configured in Manage > Help Topics to ensure proper routing.
+New SLA's were arranged in Manage > SLA  for each ticket category.
 Each department was assigned a mailbox for ticket creation, and permissions were set to control access to specific departments, enhancing the efficiency and structure of the helpdesk operations.

 </p>
 <br />